kjkasi/EasyNetQWiki/ManagementApi/Management-API-Introduction.md

     PM> Install-Package EasyNetQ.Management.Client

-To give an overview of the sort of things you can do with **EasyNetQ.Client.Management**, have a look at this code which walks through a scenario, creating a new virtual host, user, some permissions and then creating an exchange, a queue, and binding them together.
+To give an overview of the sort of things you can do with **EasyNetQ.Client.Management**, have a look at this code which walks through a scenario creating a new virtual host, user, some permissions and then creating an exchange, a queue, and binding them together.
 Finally it publishes a test message to the exchange and checks that it has arrived on the queue:

     var initial = new ManagementClient("http://localhost", "guest", "guest");